platformsh/platformsh-docs/docs/src/domains/cdn/_index.md

 This should be discussed between your sales representative and senior technical members of your team if there are concerns with CDN configuration and functionality.

-If using Fastly as a CDN, it is possible to provide either custom VCL snippets or a full custom VCL file.
+If using Fastly as a CDN, you can provide either custom VCL snippets or a full custom VCL file.
-Platform.sh will grant customers access to do so upon request.
+Platform.sh grants customers access to do so upon request.
-However, be aware that downtime caused by custom VCL configuration will not be covered by the SLA, just as application code in your repository is not covered by the SLA.
+Be aware that downtime caused by custom VCL configuration isn't covered by the SLA, just as application code in your repository isn't covered by the SLA.

 ## TLS encryption

-Security and the related topic of encryption of data are fundamental principles here at Platform.sh, and as such we provide TLS certificates in the default Enterprise-Dedicated package.
+Security and the related topic of encryption of data are fundamental principles at Platform.sh, and so Platform.sh provides TLS certificates in the default Enterprise-Dedicated package.
 This allows for encryption of all traffic between your users and your application.
-By default, we will provision a shared certificate with the chosen CDN vendor.
+By default, a shared certificate is provisioned with the chosen CDN vendor.
-If you opt for the Global Application Cache, we will provision certificates for both the site subdomain (`www`) and the asset/CDN subdomain.
+If you opt for the Global Application Cache, certificates are provisioned for both the site subdomain (`www`) and the asset/CDN subdomain.
 We use wildcard certificates to secure production, staging, and any other subdomains simultaneously.
 If you need Extended Validation TLS certificates, you need to provide your own from an issuer of your choice that we can install for you.